christianbradley/node-sourced/docs/TypeFactory.coffee.md

 ## Type Factory

-A [TypeFactory] maintains a mapping between type names and constructors to allow for dynamic creation of objects.
+Maintains a mapping between type names and constructors to allow for dynamic creation of objects.

     assert = require 'assert'
     Sourced = require 'sourced'